-It’s All in the Genes
+1. All in the Genes

-Some goldfish are just genetically predisposed to developing black patches, and there’s really nothing wrong with them at all.
+Some goldfish are just genetically predisposed to developing black patches, and there’s nothing wrong with them at all.
 This is especially common in goldfish like Shubunkins that already have patchy coloration that may darken over time.
 Some goldfish are born with black patches on their scales or fins, and as they age, the spots get larger instead of going away.
 Genetic black markings are nothing to be concerned about.

-If you notice your goldfish is developing black patches, it’s a good idea to check out your water parameters and tank environment.
+If you notice that your goldfish is developing black patches, it’s a good idea to check out your water parameters and tank environment.
 Not all goldfish will develop black patches due to genetics, and a high-stress tank environment can lead to black spots developing.
-This can be related to water parameters being out of whack, but it can also be related to stressful environmental factors like bullying, high heat, and frequent, stressful changes.
-If you notice black spots developing on your goldfish, check all of the environmental factors you can think of.
-Ensure your water temperature is at a healthy, safe level, parameters are in check, and everyone in the tank is happy and free of bullying.
+This can be related to water parameters being out of whack, but it can also be related to stressful environmental factors like bullying, high heat, and frequent changes.

-The good news is that black patches actually indicate healing is occurring, so it’s the healing from ammonia poisoning that causes the black spots.
-The bad news is that black patches developing does not indicate that the ammonia levels are safe.
+The good news is that black patches actually indicate that healing is occurring, so the goldish is recovering from the ammonia poisoning that caused the black spots.
+The bad news is that black patches developing does not mean the ammonia levels are safe.
 If left in an environment with high ammonia long enough, a goldfish’s body will begin to attempt to heal the damage, creating black patches, even though the ammonia level is still elevated.

 If you are looking for help to get the water quality just right for your goldfish family in their aquarium, or just want to learn more about goldfish water quality (and more!), we recommend you check out the best-selling book, The Truth About Goldfish, on Amazon today.
 It covers everything from water conditioners to tank maintenance, and it also gives you full, hard copy access to their essential fishkeeping medicine cabinet!